Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Garden Suburb is $63,372, with an average of $75,388, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national averages of $52,390 median and $65,215 average in Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $68,987 median and $82,067 average.
-Census 2021 data shows Garden Suburb's household, family, and personal incomes rank between the 72nd and 86th percentiles nationally.
-Income distribution reveals 32.0% of residents (640 individuals) earn within the $1,500 - $2,999 range, similar to regional levels at 29.9%.
-Notably, 35.7% have incomes above $3,000 per week, indicating strong economic capacity.
-After housing costs, residents retain 89.0% of their income, reflecting robust purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+The suburb of Garden Suburb had a median taxpayer income of $63,372 and an average income of $75,388 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than national averages, with Regional NSW having a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $68,987 (median) and $82,067 (average).
+According to Census 2021 income data, Garden Suburb's household, family, and personal incomes rank between the 72nd and 86th percentiles nationally.
+Income distribution shows that 32.0% of the population falls within the $1,500 - $2,999 range, consistent with broader regional trends at 29.9%.
+A substantial proportion of residents (35.7%) earn above $3,000 per week, indicating strong economic capacity in the area.
+After housing costs, residents retain 89.0% of their income, reflecting strong purchasing power.
+The suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income